-We visited a friend in the summer who lives in Prague, and decided to spend a week in the city.
-Of course, beer, food, the castles, the clock, etc. were in our schedule, but we also found that the cultural activities in Prague are rich, diverse, and not so expensive, especially considering that we live in Paris.
+We visited a good friend in the summer who lives in Prague, and decided to spend a week in the city.
+Of course, beer, food, castles, clocks, etc. were in our schedule, but we also found that the cultural activities in Prague are rich, diverse, and not so expensive, especially considering that we live in Paris.
 In Paris, a ticket for Carmel in Garnier can be as expensive as 200 euros!
 With help from my girlfriend and my Czech friend, I attended some interesting performances and also visited some places that are uncommon for tourists.
-Three places that I highly recommend for a in-depth visit of Prague are:
+Three places that I highly recommend for an in-depth visit of Prague are:

 1. Attending concerts in the National Theater